TheNewtonCapstone/blog/_posts/2024-12-26-issues-with-microros.md

 As with any engineering decisions, there's unfortunately no one-size-fits-all answer.

-However, here’s a framework that may guide your decision making, not just for micro-ROS, but for any tool:
+However, here’s a framework that may guide your decision making for any tool, not just for micro-ROS:

 Before adopting any new technology, ask yourself 2 questions:
  - What's the learning budget?
- - What's the complexity-benefit ratio
+ - What's the complexity-benefit ratio?

-Some frameworks, are worth the investment because they solve a problem harder than.
+Some frameworks are worth the investment because they solve a bigger, harder, overall problem.
 For example, we stuck with ROS for our newton project because of the perception and planning aspect introduces camera, imu and sensor fusion that was easier to deal with ROS
 Here's the topic list
 We have encoured a lot of annoyance with the framework but the problem solved is worth.